KylaCM/dataScience_C_BandSAR/README.md

      - code for data acquisition is found in initial
      - each combination of polarization and spatial resolution have the naming convention  'sar_processing_pp_rm.ipynb'.
 Because VV polarization was identified as being better at penetrating through the canopy, the files with 'vv' in the name are better developed.
    - data analysis:
-     - code for data analysis of the spatial resolution to move forward with is in the python notebook 'differencing.ipynb'.
+     - code for data analysis of the spatial resolution to move forward with is in the python notebook 'differencing.ipynb' found in the folder named 'initial' that only contains one file.
 The block of code for the Moran's I test is at the bottom of the notebook.

 2. Analysis of cumulative growth rates in treated and untreated forest
    - Data acquisition is can be found in SAR_initial folder in the file 'sar_processing_vv_10m.ipynb'